Note: If you click a link on this page, then go on to make a purchase, we may receive a commission but at no extra cost to you

 How do Labradors Kill Rats?

 Labrador retrievers kill rats with jaw/teeth.
 They can also use the method of shaking, which is when they grab onto something and shake it to death!
-It’s a bit gruesome but effective for killing prey quickly before another animal gets there first.
+It’s a bit gruesome but effective for killing prey quickly before another animal arrives.

 Summary